-Through its clinically-proven and medically-endorsed Slimpod programmes, Thinking Slimmer offers a unique solution for sustainable weight loss.
+Through our clinically-proven and medically-endorsed Slimpod programmes, we offer a unique solution for sustainable weight loss.
 Our natural, neuroscience based approach enables people to control their eating, change their relationship with food and live happier lives.
-In the past five years, thousands of people worldwide have made significant changes to their lifestyles.
+In the past 10 years, thousands of people worldwide have made significant changes to their lifestyles.

 Our weight loss technique is the only one of its kind in the world to have successfully undergone clinical trials at City University London and has been endorsed by an NHS consultant, who tried it himself and wrote in his report: